 A drunk driving accident can result in severe injuries, a damaged or totaled vehicle, and expenses you never planned for.
 To make matters more complicated, Florida’s no-fault car accident laws make it difficult (though not impossible) to recover full compensation for your losses.
-This leaves many victims feeling helpless and frustrated when involved in a crash with a driver who was drunk.
+This leaves many victims of a crash with a drunk driver feeling helpless and full of frustration.

 If a drunk driver crashed into you, Brooks Law Group can help.
-Our team has been assisting people who have been hurt in Florida drunk driving accidents since our founding in 1992.
-Put our knowledge and experience to work for you.
+Our team has been assisting people with injuries from drunk driving accidents in Florida since our founding in 1992.
+That’s why you should put our knowledge and experience to work for you.
 We’ll fight to hold the intoxicated driver fully accountable for all of your injuries and crash-related losses.

-Brooks Law Group is a nationally recognized Winter Haven personal injury law firm.
+Brooks Law Group is a Winter Haven personal injury law firm.
 We’re proud to have been recognized by the National Trial Lawyers as one of their Top 100 law firms.
-We also have a strong track record of success for our clients, having helped them collect millions of dollars in compensation for their injuries.
+Our strong track record of success for our clients speaks for itself: Over the years, we have been able to help our clients collect millions of dollars in compensation for their injuries.

-If you were hurt by an intoxicated driver, our Winter Haven drunk driving accident attorneys will be ready to get you answers and justice.
-Call or contact us today for a free consultation.
+This means if an intoxicated driver hurt you in an accident, then our Winter Haven drunk driving accident attorneys will be ready to get you answers and justice.
+Call or contact us today for a free consultation!

 Florida Drunk Driving Car Accident Statistics

 The most current statistics from the Florida Department of Highway Safety and Motor Vehicles show that drunk driving is a serious problem in the Sunshine State.

 - Statewide, there were 4,984 confirmed crashes in a recent year in which one or more drivers were drunk.
 These collisions resulted in 378 deaths and 3,064 injuries.